-The Eyre Peninsula Landscape Board have a statutory responsibility to monitor, evaluate, audit and report on the state and condition of the region’s natural resources, coasts and seas.
+The Eyre Peninsula Landscape Board has a statutory responsibility to monitor, evaluate, audit and report on the state and condition of the region’s natural resources, coasts and seas.

-The monitoring program consists of two core components:
+The monitoring program consists of one core component:

-- Bushland Condition Monitoring (BCM) – assesses the condition and diversity of the region’s different vegetation communities; and
+- Bushland Condition Monitoring (BCM) – assesses the condition and diversity of the region’s different vegetation communities.

 Planning and Assessment Officer